Martin Farndale was born

 daughters were now starting to work helping to look after the youngest who

-were going to school at Boosebeck.
+were going to school at Boosbeck.
 On 23 August 1903

-Lynn (Elizabeth Lindsay) married George Barker and went to Tancred
+Lynn (Elizabeth Lindsay) married George Barker and went to Tancred Grange

 join his brothers in Canada, settling in Regina (?) in ?.